 Don't go to bed hungry or stuffed.
 In particular, avoid heavy or large meals within a couple of hours of bedtime.
 Your discomfort might keep you up.

-Nicotine, caffeine and alcohol deserve caution, too.
+alcohol deserve caution, too.
 The stimulating effects of nicotine and caffeine take hours to wear off and can wreak havoc on quality sleep.
 And even though alcohol might make you feel sleepy, it can disrupt sleep later in the night.

 3. Create a restful environment